mike1234-pixel/launches-pairing/README.md

 As the data is not subject to frequent change I have opted to use `getStaticProps`.

+All data is retrieved from one API call.

-The request config can be found in ./pages/request/index.tsx.
+The request config can be found in `./pages/request/index.tsx`.

 I have populated `payloads` and `cores` with the data requested above, and limited my request to include only necessary fields.
-This is reflected in my custom Launch type in ./types/Launch.ts
+This is reflected in my custom Launch type/s in `./types/Launch.ts`.

-I have limited the number of results to 10 using the `limit` option.
+I have limited the number of results to 10 using the `limit` option in the request body.

 The data is sorted in ascending order by default.
 For the purposes of the task I have not changed this as newer results lack images and other data.

 ### Testing

-I have opted to write unit tests using Jest/Testing Library as I understand this is primarily the kind of tests I will write on the job.
+I have opted to write unit tests using Jest/Testing Library as I understand this is primarily the kind of testing I will write on the job.

-To see coverage run `yarn coverage`
+For a coverage report run `yarn coverage`

-### TypeScript

-I have declared types where types would have been ambiguous or where I wanted to enforce a type.